Learn how you can Unlock Limitless Customer Lifetime Value with CleverTap’s All-in-One Customer Engagement Platform.

 Lyft

-Timely: This push shows up at the end of the day, and Lyft definitely seems to know that the user has been at work, probably because they’ve enabled Location Services.
+Timely: This push alert shows up at the end of the day, and Lyft definitely seems to know that the user has been at work, probably because they’ve enabled Location Services.
+This game changer push notification best practice highlights how important the user’s location can be when sending a push alert.

-Personal: OK, it’s a bit presumptive to assume the user has “accomplished a lot today,” but it’s nice to be given the benefit of the doubt!
+Personal: While it’s a bit presumptive to assume the user has “accomplished a lot today,” it’s nice to be given the benefit of the doubt!

 Actionable: The call to action “Try it out” — with no ending punctuation except for a caret pointing in the direction of a swipe — makes requesting a Lyft shuttle seem like an easy way to treat yourself.
 Go ahead!
 You deserve it.